 Entry and Exit Requirements:

 - Review and follow the travel recommendations of the CDC for the United Kingdom

 - Monitor appropriate websites for updates and information about COVID or other emergencies before departing and while in the destination country.
 The U.S. Embassy for the United Kingdom provides updates that can be found on their website

 Housing & Meals

 Students will stay in housing arranged by the Study Abroad Center and paid for before departure.
-In London, students will stay in host homes.
-For the rest of the program, students will stay in hotels and hostels.
+Students will stay for approximately half of the program in host homes.
+For the rest of the program, students will stay in hotels.
 Breakfast is built into the program cost.
 Students will purchase other meals out-of-pocket while abroad.
 Students are encouraged to try the local foods.

 Estimated Program Cost: